 - Burning sensation

 Since it can be difficult to distinguish the various categories and degrees of severity for sciatic nerve conditions, we will discuss them below.
+Based on medical records, the level of impairment an individual is experiencing and the requirement for physical therapy, the severity of a sciatic injury can be determined.

 Sciatic Nerve conditions like sciatica are rated in three different categories based on the degree of severity of symptoms.
+As you can imagine, injuries that affect the spinal cord are considered to be much more severe than ones that don’t directly affect movement, the nerve root or cause incontinence.

 Symptoms of tingling, numbness, and moderate to severe pain with interference with the affected limb’s functionality, would fall under moderate neuralgia.
 This could produce a 20 percent disability rating.
 Mild neuralgia can produce a 10 percent disability rating with symptoms of only mild pain or with mild interference with the limb’s functionality.
 Symptoms of severe neuralgia have no rating.